ttsiodras/HexSpeak/README.md

 ## Step 3: Speed!

-I then added a `bench` rule in my Makefile, that measures 10 runs of `solve` for 14-character long HexSpeak phrases.
-I used `time.time()` in Python, and Clojure's `time` to do the measurements - and took the minimum of the 10 runs to avoid the JVM's startup cost and also take advantage of the warm-up of the HotSpot technology (the first couple of `solve` runs are much slower than the rest, since the JVM figures out the best places to JIT at run-time).
+I added a `bench` rule in my Makefile, that measures 10 runs of `solve` for 14-character long HexSpeak phrases.
+I used `time.time()` in Python, and Clojure's `time` to do the measurements.
+I took the minimum of the 10 runs, to avoid (a) the JVM's startup cost and (b) to also take advantage of the 'warm-up' of the HotSpot technology *(the first couple of `solve` runs are much slower than the rest, since the JVM figures out the best places to JIT at run-time)*.

 **UPDATE, two days later**: I also added a Java implementation to the mix.
-Unexpectedly, much faster than Clojure - apparently recursively calling a function millions of times is a pattern that is optimized a lot better in Java than it is in Clojure.
+Unexpectedly, it runs much faster than Clojure (9x) - apparently recursively calling a function millions of times is a pattern that is optimized a lot better in Java than it is in Clojure.

 **UPDATE, four days later**: I also added a C++ implementation to the mix;
 and since I could play with the actual string data there, I switched `used` to using them instead of strings...
 In CS parlance, I *interned* the strings - which made C++ 3 times faster than Java.

-Of course it was also the only language where I had segfaults as I was coding *(easy, correct, fast - pick two)* :-)
+To be objective, though, C++ was also the only language where I had segfaults while coding.

+*(easy, correct, fast - pick two)* :-)

+**UPDATE, a month later**: I also added a [HyLang](https://github.com/hylang) implementation to the mix.
+HyLang is a Lisp that offers Clojure syntax on top of seemless interoperability with Python's standard library; that is, a Lisp where I already knew the standard library!
+It compiles to Python AST and serializes the output as Python bytecode - so I executed it with PyPy to give it a chance in the benchmarking.
+It ended up half-way between CPython and Clojure.
+It was also the most fun I've had in years :-)

-Results in my laptop:
+Final speed results in my latop:

     $ make bench
+    ...
     Benchmarking C++ (best out of 10 executions)...
                 Min: 34.96600